Welcome to the Office of the Executive Vice President and Provost

 Throughout her professional career, she became a successful grant writer and an astute fundraiser directly involved in securing over $10 million in public and private funds.
 She also played an integral role in the team approach to fundraising, and as a result, has been instrumental in securing millions of dollars for new programs, scholarships and endowments.

 Her awards and accolades are numerous.
 In 2011, she received the "Ladies in the News" award given by the Oklahoma Hospitality Club.
 In 2009 and 2011, she was feted by the state of Oklahoma as one of its "Fifty Outstanding Women;" is a past recipient of the Drum Major for Justice Award given by the SCLC/Women's Organizational Movement for Equality Now, Inc. in Atlanta, Georgia, and was bestowed the Interfaith Dialog "Outstanding Education Award" in Oklahoma City.
 In 2010, she was honored by her hometown of Kingstree, South Carolina, with welcome-to-the-city signs in her name.

-She is the mother of five children: Andre, a Hampton University graduate and public school teacher in Maryland; Nineveh, a Hampton University and Langston University graduate; Nazareth, a Georgetown University graduate and current law school student at the University of Oklahoma; Jordan, a graduate of Hampton University; and Samaria, who is currently enrolled at Hampton University.
+She is the mother of five children: Andre, a Hampton University graduate, a public school teacher in Maryland and doctoral student; Nineveh, a Hampton University and Langston University graduate; Nazareth, a practicing attorney in California; Jordan, a graduate of Hampton University; and Samaria, also a Hampton University graduate.